opencog/atomese-simd/README.md

 created for you by *human* engineers.
 Perhaps with a proper theory, some of the hackiness can be refined.

+The need for a general sensori-motor theory is underscored by the failure of earlier OpenCog projects that attempted create "embodied OpenCog agents".
+These are the systems listed above: interfaces into ROS, Unity and Minecraft, to name some of the more advanced efforts.
+These were all sensori-motor "hack jobs", built without giving any thought of what it means "to perceive and move".

 Status
 -----